 Section III.
 Admission (3/14) (2/19) (1/23)

-Election of Members: Any qualified person, business or institution interested in becoming a member of the ISPLS shall submit a written and signed application in a form approved by the Board of Governors, to the Executive Secretary of the ISPLS.
+Election of Members: Any qualified person, business or institution interested in becoming a member of the ISPLS shall submit a written and signed application in a form approved by the Board of Governors, to the Executive Director of the ISPLS.
 Qualified applicants shall become members of ISPLS upon payment of the required dues.

 Membership Committee: Until further action or cancellation of this provision, the Board of Governors shall serve as the membership committee.